okopanja/SharkPlanner/Documentation/SA-342 Gazelle/README.md

 # SA-342 Module capabilities

-SA-342 Gazelle poses 2 navigation devices:
+SA-342 Gazelle in DCS has 2 navigation devices:
 - **NADIR**, a hybrid navigation system based on: doppler navigation, gyrocompass, vertical compass and air speed sensor in order to implement navigation through dead reckoning.
 - **Tablet**, generic tablet device used as moving map.
 It allows selection of zoom and different map types.